sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/_index.md

 ---
 title: "Schedule observability data collection"
 linkTitle: "Schedule"
-description: "Sensu uses the publish/subscribe pattern of communication.
-The Sensu backend schedules checks for agents with matching subscriptions and publishes check execution requests to entities.
-Read this page to learn about scheduling in Sensu."
+description: "Learn how Sensu uses the publish/subscribe pattern of communication to schedule checks for agents and publish check execution requests to entities."
 product: "Sensu Go"
 version: "6.5"
 weight: 30